pdstools.utils.report_utils

 Parameters:

-resource_dict (list[tuple[str, str]]) – List of tuples containing (source_path, destination_path) pairs
+resource_dict (list[tuple[str, str]]) – list of tuples containing (source_path, destination_path) pairs

 Return type: